hantsy/jakartaee11-sandbox/docs/jpa.md

 }
 ```

-Version 3.2 also introduces support for using `Instant` as the entity version type:
+Version 3.2 also introduces support for using `LocalDateTime` and `Instant` as the entity version type:

 ```java
 class Book {